 Day 1 begins and Alan, Sarah, Walker, Balleseros, and Doctor Doreen Boyle, a member of Alan’s team and the comic relief, arrive at the Arctic base.
 The group is introduced to Hataki, the head of research, and Daniel, the head of security.
 The group is debriefed and have ID tech inserted under the skin of their hands, which will allow them to open the doors.

-Next, we see Doyle and Balleseros inspecting the lab under supervision.
+Next we see Doyle and Balleseros inspecting the lab under supervision.
 Doyle is surprised to learn that the lab rats don’t have genitals and especially that there are no monkeys at the base.
-Elsewhere, Walker, Alan, and Sarah prepare to examine two dead bodies.
-When Sarah opens the first body bag, black blood leaks out and a particularly unattractive skeleton is revealed, to which Sarah does not respond well.
+Elsewhere Walker, Alan, and Sarah prepare to examine two dead bodies.
+When Sarah opens the first body bag, black blood leaks out and a particularly unattractive skeleton is revealed, which Sarah does not respond well to.
 Meanwhile, Doyle becomes confident enough that the virus is not airborne that she takes off her hazmat helmet.
 Then she and Balleseros discover monkey hair, proof that they are being lied to.
 This causes them to look for, and eventually find the monkey cages, abandoned except for one hairless infected monkey.

 Day 2 begins with Sarah interviewing three of the people who were attacked by Peter.
 They describe his animalistic assault, including mouth to mouth transference of the virus.
 Three more ran off, their whereabouts unknown.
 Alan tells Sarah to take care of the three people she just interviewed in isolation and tells Walker to study the lab rats to find the rate of infection.
 She is reluctant and believes that she would be of better use at his side looking for the missing people, but she gives in because he’s the hero.